 Tax Counseling for the Elderly

 TCE gives advice and guidance – it’s free tax “help” and “assistance,” not necessarily free tax preparation or filing.
 These centers are typically open from Jan.
-1 through April 15 each year.
-Find locations by calling 888-227-7669.
+1 through April 15 each year., but the IRS has indicated that these offices are also temporarily closed due to COVID-19.
+You can find locations and potential reopening dates by calling 888-227-7669.

 You’ll find Tax-Aide locations tucked into local libraries, community centers, senior citizen centers and even malls.
-According to AARP, there are more than 5,000 of them countrywide.
+According to AARP, there were more than 5,000 of them countrywide as of 2018, but again, some may be closed in response to the pandemic heading into 2021.
 You don’t have to be a member of AARP to qualify for help.

 IRS Taxpayer Assistance Centers

 Certain IRS offices provide Taxpayer Assistance Centers.
 They won’t actually prepare your return, but they can help you do so.
 The IRS offers a search link on its website to tell you where you can find the nearest TAC location – just enter your ZIP code.